MazamaScience/AirSensorShiny/logs/logs_readme.md

 	- /var/log/shiny-server/

-This writes time stammped logs to the directory with read-only permissions.
+This writes time stamped logs to the directory with read-only permissions.